 School bus services exist, and quality varies.
 The questions worth asking are whether buses have GPS tracking, how long the route is, and whether there are escorts on board.
 A bus journey of more than 45 minutes each way adds up over a school year.

-Annual tuition at Jakarta's tier-one international schools runs from approximately $25,000 to $35,000 per child.
+Annual tuition at Jakarta's tier-one international schools runs from approximately $25,000 to $50,000 per child at the top year groups.
 Mid-tier and boutique schools range from around $12,000 to $22,000.
 These figures are before the capital levy, sometimes called an enrollment certificate or building fund, which is typically charged once per child on entry and ranges from $5,000 to $15,000.
 In most cases it is non-refundable.

 Many families relocating through an employer assume their education allowance will cover the full cost.
 It often does not, and the capital levy is the common surprise.
 Clarify with your company's relocation package what is included before committing to a school.

-The question of whether the larger campuses justify the premium over smaller alternatives is not one with a universal answer.
+Whether the larger campuses justify the premium has no universal answer.
 Larger schools offer more extensive facilities and a broader co-curricular programme.
 Smaller schools offer smaller classes, more individual attention, and sometimes stronger academic results per pupil.
-The right answer depends on what matters most to a specific family and child.

 Jakarta's international school market offers more curriculum options than most cities: the IB (International Baccalaureate), the English National Curriculum, international GCSE programmes, the Australian curriculum, and various national-plus hybrid schools.
 The divide that matters most for long-term planning is between the IB pathway and the British National Curriculum pathway.